moises-gonzalez/Refresh-R/CONTRIBUTING.md

  Keep in mind this project was created under Visual Studio - Windows Forms - C# and Command line.

- Be aware that any spamming or harmful behavior will be immediately reported.

  Thank you!!